penguinite/onbox/docs/design.md

 In the section about Post Activities, I wanted to use an array inside of the Post table to store the post activities.
 But I decided not to do that because I simply cannot get arrays to work inside of db_connector.

+Arrays are the devil, and I hate them.